benjaminion/upgrading-ethereum-book/src/book.md

   - When the beacon chain is not finalising it enters a special "inactivity leak" mode.
   - Attesters receive no rewards.
 Non-participating validators receive increasingly large penalties based on their track records.
-  - This is designed to eventually restore finality in the event of a permanent failure of large numbers of validators.
+  - This is designed to restore finality in the event of the permanent failure of large numbers of validators.

 </div>